box/box-python-sdk/.github/ISSUE_TEMPLATE/enhancement.md

 about: Suggest a new feature or change
 title: ''
 labels: enhancement
-assignees: mwwoda, mhagmajer, antusus, arjankowski
+assignees: mwwoda, mhagmajer, antusus, arjankowski, lukaszsocha2, bartlomiejleszczynski

 ---